miservers/miservers/documentation/tomcat.md

 ### Realm
-A Realm element represents a "database" of usernames, passwords, and roles (similar to Unix groups) assigned to those users.
+A Realm is a "database" of usernames and passwords that identify valid users of a web application , and roles (similar to Unix groups) assigned to those users.

 Differents implementations of realm can be used:
   - DataSource Database Realm